 There’s nothing quite like owning a business.
 Whether you are considered a small business owner or a business owner; protecting your interests in the business and other assets should be at the top of your to-do list at all times.

 With more than 29 million small businesses in the country, according to the Small Business Administration, you should take a page out of their book and protect your business at all costs.
-This includes speaking with an experienced business attorney from The Law Office of Seth Bier who knows the laws of your state and can guide you in the right direction when it comes to protecting your business.
+This includes speaking with an experienced business attorney from Bier Law who knows the laws of your state and can guide you in the right direction when it comes to protecting your business.

 Separate Your Business and Personal Interests